 Even in her doctorate, Porco was intimately involved with space exploration, helping out the Voyager imaging team because they "didn't have enough hands or scientists to work on all of it," she told Space.com.
 She especially focused on the rings of giant planets on Voyager and leveraged that experience in her application for the Cassini mission.

 In between Porco's numerous scientific studies, she feels called to keep the public informed and engaged about space exploration through activities such as talks or tweeting.

 Heidi B. Hammel (1960 to present)

 Hammel received her undergraduate degree from the Massachusetts Institute of Technology and her Ph.D. in physics and astronomy from the University of Hawaii.
 She did a post-doctoral position at NASA's Jet Propulsion Laboratory, then was a principal research scientist at MIT in the Department of Earth, Atmospheric, and Planetary Sciences.
-In 1998, Hammel joined the Space Science Institute, where today she is senior research scientist.
+In 1998, Hammel joined the Space Science Institute, where today she is a senior research scientist.

-Hammel's numerous awards include the 1996 Urey Prize from the American Astronomical Society for her outstanding achievement in planetary science, as well as the AAS/DPS 2002 Sagan Medal for her outstanding communication by an active planetary scientist to the general public.
+Hammel's numerous awards include the 1996 Urey Prize from the American Astronomical Society for her outstanding achievement in planetary science, as well as the AAS/DPS 2002 Sagan Medal for her outstanding communication as an active planetary scientist to the general public.
 In her biography, she says that public education by scientists "is one of the most important things" these researchers can do.

 Andrea M. Ghez (1965 to present)